-Table 2.1A: Independent living services Table 2.1A: Independent living services Provided by the DSU (directly) Provided by the DSU (through contract and/or grant) Provided by the Centers for Independent Living (Not through DSU contracts/ grants) Core IL Services - Information Y Y and referral Core IL Services - IL skills training Y Y Core IL Services - Peer counseling Y Υ Core IL Services - Individual and systems advocacy Y Y Core IL Services - Transition Services Y Y Counseling services, including psychological, psychotherapeutic, and related services Y Y Services related to securing housing or shelter, including services related to community group living, and supportive the purposes of this Act and of the titles of this Act, and adaptive housing services (including appropriate accommodations to and modifications of any space used to serve, or occupied by, individuals with significant disabilities) Y Υ Rehabilitation technology Υ Υ Mobility training Y Y Services and training for individuals with cognitive and sensory disabilities, including life skills training, and interpreter and reader services Y Y Personal assistance services, including attendant care and Y Y
+Table 2.
+IA.
+Independent inving 0011000 Table 2.1A: Independent living services Provided by the DSU (directly) Provided by the DSU (through contract and/or grant) Provided by the Centers for Independent Living (Not through DSU contracts/ grants) Core IL Services - Information and referral Y Y Core IL Services - IL skills training Y Y Core IL Services - Peer counseling Y Y Core IL Services - Individual and systems advocacy Y Y Core IL Services - Transition Services Y Y Counseling services, including psychological, psychotherapeutic, and related services Y Y Services related to securing housing or shelter, including services related to community group living, and supportive the purposes of this Act and of the titles of this Act, and adaptive housing services (including appropriate accommodations to and modifications of any space used to serve, or occupied by, individuals with significant Υ Y